 Acropolis Parthenon and Acropolis Museum entrance with visitors in Athens, Greece.

-Your journey begins at the Athenian Tours office located on Mitsaion 2, 11742 Athens, a short walk from the Acropolis entrance.
-Here, you can opt for a guided tour and receive complimentary earphones if your group exceeds eight people.
+Begin at the Athenian Tours office, Mitsaion 2, 11742 Athens, just a short walk from the Acropolis entrance.
+Here, you’ll meet your guide (if option selected), receive a warm welcome, and get set up with complimentary earphones if your group has more than eight participants.

 Inside the Acropolis Museum